 - 100 hour residential component delivered over ten days

-- 75 hours of service with mentor support
+- 75 hours of service to public education in Mexico with mentor support

 * All dates are subject to change